Pohyonsa: History

-Pohyon Temple was founded under the Koryo dynasty in 1024 and named for the Buddhist deity Samantabhadra (known as Pohyon Posal in Korean).
+Pohyon Temple was founded under the Koryo dynasty in 1024 and named after the Buddhist deity Samantabhadra (known as Pohyon Posal in Korean).

 During the Imjin Wars, when Japanese warlord Toyotomi Hideyoshi ordered several attempted invasions of Korea, the temple became a stronghold for bands of warrior monks led by the great saint Sosan.
 At age 73, he led bands against the Japanese armies, even assisting recapture Pyongyang from the Japanese.
 He died at the temple in 1604.
 During the war, the temple was charged with protection the Chonju copy of the four Annals of the Yi Dynasty, which was secured in the nearby Puryong Hermitage.
 This copy was the only one to survive the war.

 In 1951, at the start of the Korean War, the complex was bombed by US forces, who destroyed over half of its 24 pre-war buildings, including the main prayer hall.
 Several have since been reconstructed.

 Composition

 Pohyon temple features extensive grounds.
 While most of the important buildings are located along an axis centered on Taeung Hall, much of the center of the temple is taken up by a large lawn surrounded by various other halls and shrines.

 Pohyon Temple was once entered through a series of three ceremonial gates, though visitors now enter through a gate at the temple's side.
 The outer gate, Jogye Gate (曹溪門), was built in 1644 and houses two Deva statues; it is now closed to through traffic.
 Between this gate and Haetal Gate (解脫門, "Gate of Nirvana"), the temple's middle gate, is a long, tree-lined path lined with commemorative stele detailing the temple's history.
 Some of these still bear shrapnel scars from the Korean War.
 The inner gate of Pohyon Temple is Chonwang Gate 天王門, Gate of the Four Heavenly Kings"), which contains statues of the Buddhist deities of the same name.

 Directly through Chonwang Gate is Manse Pavilion (萬歲樓, "Pavilion of Ten Thousand Years"), a former meditation hall.
 Destroyed by American bombing in 1951, Manse Pavilion was reconstructed in 1979 but using concrete rather than its original wood.
-In front of the pavilion stands the nine-story Tabo Pagoda (多寶塔, "Pagoda of Many Treasures"), erected in 1044 and designated National Treasure #7.
+In front of the pavilion is the nine-storey Tabo Pagoda (多寶塔, "Pagoda of Many Treasures"), erected in 1044 and designated National Treasure #7.

 The main hall of the temple, Taeung Hall (大雄殿) was also destroyed during the Korean War by U.S. bombing; reconstructed in 1976, it stands as faithful replica of the 1765 original.
 In the courtyard between it and Manse Pavilion stands the 13-storey Sokka Pagoda (釋迦塔), erected in the 14th century and designated National Treasure #144.